Barcelona Beyond the Gaudí Trail: A Culture & History Guide to Catalonia's Restless City

 The city rewards patience.
 Stay longer than a weekend.
 Walk the neighborhoods that do not appear in the top ten lists.
 Learn a few words of Catalan: not because you need them for practical communication, but because using them acknowledges that this place has its own history, its own grievances, its own pride.
 Barcelona has been conquered, rebuilt, suppressed, and renewed.
 It knows how to survive.
 The question for visitors is whether they want to see that story or just take a photograph of the Sagrada Família and move on.

 Finn O'Sullivan is an Irish folklorist and travel writer who specializes in uncovering the stories behind places.
-He has spent the last decade documenting neighborhood histories across Europe.
+He has spent the last decade documenting neighborhood histories across Europe, with a particular focus on cities where identity and memory remain contested.